-Pre-purging phase with air flow rate of 2nd stage output.
-Duration 25 s.
+Pre-purge stage with air delivery at 2nd stage output.
+Duration 25 seconds.

-- 28 s Servomotor start-up: turn to the left until the angle set on the cam with the orange lever. - 43 s Ignition electrode strikes a spark.

-The air damper and gas butterfly valve are in 1st stage output position.

-The safety valve VS opens, along with the adjustment valve VR, quick opening.

-The flame ignites with a small output, point A.

-The output gradually increases, and the valve slowly opens, until 1st stage output is reached, point B.

-- 45 s The spark goes out. - 53 s If the TR remote control is closed or replaced by a jumper, the servomotor goes on rotating until the cam intervenes with the red lever, bringing the air damper and gas butterfly valve to the 2nd stage position, tract C-D. End of control box program.
+- 28 s Servomotor starts: it rotates during closing up to the angle set on cam St1. - 43 s The air damper and the gas butterfly are positioned to 1st stage output.
+Ignition electrode strikes a spark.
+Safety valve VS and adjustment valve VR (rapid opening) open.
+The flame is ignited at a low output level, point A. Output is then progressively increased, with the valve opening slowly up to 1st stage output, point B. - 45 s The spark goes out. - fremote control device TR is closed or if it has been replaced by a bridge, the servomotor will continue to turn until the cam St2 come into operation, setting the air damper and the gas butterfly valve to the 2nd stage operation position, section C-D.

+The control box starting cycle ends.